henryngann/Rescaling-and-Reducing-Noise-in-a-Data-Stream/README.md

 ## Example
 Our 10-point smoother is just an average of 10 points if we break down the average process into 2 pieces, we are summing over the data and then dividing.
 But division is just an inverted multiplication, so by dividing by 10 we are actually multiplying by 1/10 (0.1).
 So if we have a set of data, x, of length 10, it needs to be in a row vector or matrix with just 1 row.
 Then we use our other vector, y, of length 10, who’s values are all 0.1 and it needs to be a column vector or matrix with just 1 column.
 If we use matrix multiplication and sum it up we create a dot product, which will generate our average.
 For more on dot products see this website (https://mathinsight.org/dot_product_examples).

-## Generated Datasets
-So you can check your work if you’re using another language like Python or C, I’ve included all of the data and generated data in an object known as a dataframe.
-Think of the dataframe like an excel file.
-Check the files included in the repository.